 ‘Maybe, but gimme a few days to see if it has legs.’

 ‘Yeah, fair enough.
-And how’s Karen?
+And how’s Hannah?
 Apart from demanding all of your attention, of course.’

 ‘She’s great.’
 Harry paused.